Action Plan 5: Onsite Wastewater Disposal

 Goal 5.1.
 Prevent public health threats and environmental degradation from on-site wastewater disposal systems.

 Objective 5.1.
-Enforce the provisions contained in Title 5 regulations such as siting and design, inspection and upgrades, training, maintenance, mapping, and designation of nitrogen sensitive areas.
+Enforce the provisions contained in Title 5 regulations such as siting and design, inspection and upgrades, training, maintenance, mapping, and mitigation of nitrogen sensitive areas.

 Objective 5.2.
-Encourage boards of health to adopt local regulations to ensure and/or improve environmental and public health protection to meet local needs.
+Support local watershed plans and encourage boards of health to adopt local regulations to ensure and/or improve environmental and public health protection to meet local needs.

 Objective 5.3.
 Improve management and oversight by municipalities of onsite wastewater disposal systems.

 Objective 5.4.
-In areas where advanced nutrient removal is required, evaluate and compare the benefits of community scale alternative technology systems to individual alternative systems.
+In areas where advanced nutrient removal is required, evaluate and compare the benefits of centralized sewering, community scale satellite treatment systems, and individual alternative systems.

 Objective 5.5.
 Encourage towns to track septic tank pumping frequencies and to remind homeowners to pump their septic tanks at appropriate frequencies.
 (New)